jesperingels/meesterproef-1819/articles/README.md

 React is a component based framework, which means that the entire app is put together by many different parts.
 Each part/component is made by one of the developers.

 ### Pros
-* The big advantage for our project is that it's easy to work on the same project as a team in a structured way.
+* The big advantage of React is that it's **easy to work** on the same project **as a team** in a structured way.
 We have a [github project](https://github.com/Maikxx/360-wallscope/projects/1), where each task is put on the board.
-Anyone can pick a cord and start working on it.
+Anyone can pick a card and start working on it.
 Mostly you'll make a new component and create a new feature branch for it in git.
-* Less merge conflicts.
-So if we use this workflow correctly, the amount of merge conflicts should be brought to a minimum.
-Because everyone creates their own branch for a component, once it's finished only they push it and create a pull request.
+* **Less merge conflicts.** So if we use this workflow correctly, the amount of merge conflicts should be brought to a minimum.
+Because everyone creates their own branch for a component, once it's finished you push it and create a pull request.
 So we're never working in each other's code.
+* **Recycling components.** When you have to make a form but someone else made a basic form, you can simply reuse it.
+The best example of this with our own project is with buttons.
+Since there's mostly only a couple different types of buttons in a design.
+You only have to make each button once and then just import it into all components that needs a button.

+### Cons
+* The big con for me was that it is quite hard to learn in three weeks, this is mainly due to the **'component mindset'.** With every component you have to really think through why you're making it and how others will reuse it in their own components.
+There's also bigger and smaller components, the smaller components will always work their way up.
+Which means that bigger components import smaller components and so on until you import the biggest components into the app itself.
+* **HTML in Javascript?!** This was very confusing to me, combined with the component mindset I didn't quite understand where my html was going to end up.
+Also the syntax for (JSX) HTML in Javascript is a little different, but nothing to big to handle.